 Hospice care provides medical services, emotional support, and spiritual resources for people who are in the last stages of a serious illness.
 Hospice is NOT only for people in their last days of life.
 Hospice care is appropriate for people who have a limited prognosis of 12 months or less (6 months for Medicare eligibility).
-Hospice benefits the patient’s family during the illness and offers bereavement support following death.
-Hospice is not a last resort; it focuses on the quality of life, not on the continuation of treatment to prolong life.
+Hospice benefits the client’s family during the illness and offers bereavement support following death.
+Hospice is not the last resort; it focuses on the quality of life, not on the continuation of treatment to prolong life.
 This does not mean giving up hope!
 Hospice is about living life to the fullest and making sure life has grace and meaning.
 Hospice restores dignity during a most difficult time.

 Hospice services include:

 - Basic medical care with a focus on pain and symptom control

 - Counseling and support to assist client and family with psychological, emotional, and spiritual issues